-- Development must have no adverse impacts on green or blue infrastructure, including designated landscapes, nature recovery networks, habitat distinctiveness, wildlife and nature corridors, ecology, tidal marshes, and the Westbrook and Cooksditch Chalk Streams, and Thorn Creek (see figures 10; 11; 12; 13). - 2.
-Development must create an overall net gain in biodiversity of 20%, including through positive features in its design and landscaping. - 3.
-Loss of green or natural landscape through development must be balanced though provision of green infrastructure, landscaping, planting and net gains to wildlife and biodiversity in the design and layout of development. - 4.
-Trees, woodland and hedges must be retained and be incorporated into the layout and landscape design of development proposals.
-Where loss of trees, woodland or hedges is unavoidable, replacements should be provided nearby, using native species, to create a similar level of amenity. - 5.
-Landscaping and planting should use native species.
+- Development should have no adverse impacts on green or blue infrastructure, including designated landscapes, nature recovery networks, habitat distinctiveness, wildlife and nature corridors, ecology, tidal marshes, and chalk streams, including Westbrook, Cooksditch, Oare Creek and Thorn Creek (as shown on Figures 7-11).
+Any potential adverse impacts should be minimised and, if required, appropriate mitigation and enhancement should be secured as part of development proposals, in line with other requirements within this policy. - 2.
+Major development proposals should include positive features in its design and landscaping to create Biodiversity Net Gain, as follows: - a. for brownfield sites, 10% net gain; - b. for greenfield sites, 20% net gain. - 3.
+Loss of green or natural landscape through development should be balanced through provision of green infrastructure, landscaping, planting and net gains to wildlife and biodiversity in the design and layout of development. - 4.
+Trees, woodland and hedges should be retained and be incorporated into the layout and landscape design of development proposals and opportunities should be taken to incorporate new street or garden trees and hedges as part of landscape design. - 5.
+Where loss of trees, woodland or hedges is unavoidable, replacements should be provided nearby, using native species, to create a similar level of amenity. - 6.
+Development should not cause harm to, or lead to the loss of, the best and most versatile agricultural land or fruit orchards that meet the relevant criteria to be considered a BAP priority habitat. - 7.
+Landscaping and planting should use native species or other species with high value for wildlife.